Arthur-Bridges/TheSocialNetworkAPI/README.md

 ## Description

-Hello, my name is Arthur, and I would like to present you a blogpost that allows you to interact with other user's with shared interest about tech.
+Hello, my name is Arthur, and I would like to present you a backend for a social network which allows you to manipulate user info and interact with other users.

 ## Installation